Peter Dinklage from 'Game of Thrones' Was Once in a 90s Funk-Rock Band

 Videos by VICE

-Perhaps the best summary of the group is provided by this review of their show in Williamsburg, New York from the Columbia Spectator Review.
+Perhaps the best summary of the group is provided by this review of their show in Williamsburg, New York.

 Here are the excerpted lyrics to Whizzy’s song «Omnivore Lord,» in case you didn’t get them the first time (imagine a slap-bass line to accompany it, presumably):